DLR-SC/ESID/README.md

 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct, which could reasonably be considered inappropriate in a professional setting

 ### Our Responsibilities